 Mobile agent-based framework.
 Our framework acts at the client side of interaction instead of acting at the provider (server) side.
-A major problem of applying performance testing of web services lies on the latency of the network.
+A major problem of applying performance testing of web

+12Online tool: http://swerl.tudelft.nl/bin/view/MichaelaGreiler/OnlineTesting services lies on the latency of the network.
 The mobile agent-based framework overcomes this problem by executing the tests at the server side.
 Thus, it is possible to measure the response time of the service discounting the time spent with communication.
 Since our long term goals are also to apply performance and QoS testing, this related work can be our starting point to support these kinds of testing.